I had an idea for a baby gate that really would swing up the stairs, and I wanted to try that out.

 And here you can see how it will work.
 The "spindles" in this gate will pivot on dowels, so the whole gate can pivot up as a parallelogram.

 The spindles themselves will be much longer than the pieces I'm checking it with.

 Taking what I have so far over to my brother's for a fit check.

 Markus pointed out that this gate might be a bit on the heavy side, especially compared to the rather light (and flimsy) one at the top of the stairs.

-I had been more concerned that the gate would be strong enough to withstand getting climbed over by a toddler, so my design was definitely on the heavy side.
+I was more concerned that the gate would withstand getting climbed over by a toddler than about being too heavy.

-So I planed down the flat part of the horizontal rails.
+To reduce weight, I planed down the flat part of the horizontal rails.
 The other half of the horizontal rails was already glued into an L-shape, so I cut that thinner by cutting off the inside with the table saw.
-If I had cut thickness off the outside, the holes I drilled for the dowel pins would have become exposed.
+If I cut thickness off on the outside, the holes for the dowel pins would have become exposed.

 Here I'm cutting a strip off the side of each spindle.
 I wanted to leave the knuckles on the ends full width, so I had to start these with a plunge cut on the table saw.
 I used the table saw for the straight cut because it makes a cleaner cut.

 I then finished the cut on either end on the bandsaw.